The Lab

 What The Lab is not

 The Lab does not provide legal advice.
 The Interpreter explains common document types in plain language.
 The Dossier explains a bureaucratic process.
 The Glossary defines terms.
+The Brady/Giglio/Santobello Database is a legal reference tool, not a litigation strategy.
 None of these tools tell you what to do, predict outcomes, or substitute for an attorney.
 If you are navigating an active case with a deadline, consult a lawyer before acting on anything in The Lab.

 The puzzles are built on fictional scenarios.
 The judges, counties, and cases in The Docket and Clutch Connects are invented.
 The complaint categories and JTC outcome types reflect real processes, but no specific real case is depicted in any puzzle.